Scott Cunningham/Getty Images Sport/Getty Images

 Super Bowl-sized betting

-For fans of the Seattle Seahawks and the New England Patriots, Super Bowl XLIX was the culmination of their die-hard support.
-For the rest of the world, it was a chance to cash in on myriad wagers.
+For fans of the Carolina Panthers and Denver Broncos, Super Bowl 50 is the culmination of their die-hard support.
+For the rest of the world, it is a chance to cash in on myriad wagers.

-Each year, when the top two NFL teams meet for the season's final contest, around $10 billion is bet worldwide.
+Each year, when the top 2 NFL teams meet for the season's final contest, around $10 billion is bet worldwide.

 Legal sports betting in Nevada, however, is just a fraction of the domestic wagering picture.
-The Silver State's legal sports wagering represents less than 1 percent of all sports betting nationwide, according to the American Gaming Association.
+The Silver State's legal sports wagering represents less than 1% of all sports betting nationwide, according to the American Gaming Association.

 Meanwhile, millions in illegal bets are placed with bookies or made online.
 In 1999, the National Gambling Impact Study Commission estimated all illegal sports wagers amounted to as much as $380 billion a year.